montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 * Show different states of the same application in multiple windows to test how a change might affect each view.
 * Share your progress or an idea with clients and peers in real time to discuss or review.

 To run the application in another browser (locally or on another computer or device), open the live view URL in that browser.
 Live view applications are served over an http (or https) connection.

-Opening a live view URL in a browser other than the one you develop in triggers the Montage Studio server to serve a page with an Enter Access Code text box and to generate an access code.
+Opening a live view URL in a browser other than the one you develop in triggers the Montage Studio server to present a page with an Enter Access Code text box and to generate an access code.
 The access code appears in the info bar (below the menu bar) in Montage Studio.
 To proceed with live view, enter the access code and press Return.
 Likewise, when sharing your live view URL with others, you also need to give them the Montage Studio&#8211;generated access code so they can experience your application.

 <!-- figure>
     <img src="/images/montage-studio/ide-overview/fig15.jpg" alt="Access code for sharing" style="width: 225px;">